iamfuzz/webinar-demo/docs/02-visibility.md

 anchorectl source sbom <retrieved-source-UUID> -o table
 ```
 Check out the new application in the Web UI by visiting `/applications` and see the mapping over to our source control commit.
-Finally, please explore how you can export an SBOM.

 The team would repeat the above process for each commit they make in the code repository.
 In fact, they could automate this, by adding these steps into their pipeline scripts.